hexbatch/apple-core/v1/docs/layers/e-organization-layers/agreements.md

 # Agreements and consensus

-This is a way for people or scripts to agree on something
+This is a way for people or scripts to agree on something.
+Agreements can be made to be unanimous, or by setting each user in the agreement to have a certain weight.
+And the greatest weight wins.

-    Set up something that only written to if all users in a group write the same value... possible to do only in layer?
-        - but this can be done via a set, and have selected people write to the set, and then do an agg function to count their token, and then match the value, if value matches then write to an attribute on a token whose permissions is not allowing the users submitting values to write directly
+Using the weighted version, then some users can skip the vote as long as the majority of the weights agree or disagree.

 Make agreement set that has to have the users put their user token in, and the value or consensus is reached